 Estate Settlement Process of Group Insurance Policy

 It is very common to be given group insurance cover as part of an employee benefit.
-Usually the benefits are packaged as group hospitalisation & surgical (H & S) benefits, group critical illness cover and group term life cover.
+Usually the benefits are packaged as group hospitalisation and surgical (H&S) benefits, group critical illness cover and group term life cover.

 Before explaining the estate settlement process for group term life, it is necessary to understand the legal arrangement of such a policy.
 The legal owner of a group insurance policy is the company an employee works for.
 The employee is one of the insured.
 Therefore, when an employee dies, the group insurance proceeds are paid to the company.
 And the company will then pay out the proceeds to the legal representative of the deceased estate (i.e. the administrator or executor of the deceased estate) according to the entitlement usually spelled out in the employment contract, or company’s employee handbook.

-With this understanding, there are 2 important points to note.
+With this understanding, there are two important points to note.

 (i) The company is the legal owner and not the trustee of the policy.
 Therefore, the company has every right to deduct any settlement cost from the death proceeds.
 If the employee’s entitlement is not contractually spelled out clearly, the company has every right to decide the amount to be distributed to the deceased person’s legal representative.